Natural Hazards Partnership

 Expand icon

-Primarily through the in-kind support of its partners, and in response to consultation with UK Governments and the responder community, the NHP has coordinated a range of natural hazard related activities with particular highlights and achievements as follows:
+Primarily through the in-kind support of its partners and in response to consultation with UK governments and the responder community, the NHP has coordinated a range of natural hazard-related activities with particular highlights and achievements.

 Daily Hazard Assessment

-The DHA is an ‘at a glance’ overview of potential natural hazards and health implications that could affect the UK over the next 5 days.
-It provides a hazards summary to help increase UK’s ability to respond to, and be prepared for multi-hazard events.
+The Daily Hazard Assessment (DHA) is an ‘at a glance’ overview of potential natural hazards and health implications that could affect the UK over the next five days.
+It provides a hazards summary to help increase the UK’s ability to respond to and be prepared for multi-hazard events.

-21 natural hazards are included in the Daily Hazard Assessment, they are all assessed and the relevant Colour State determined using a Hazard Matrix.
-The document contains links to more detailed information about each of the highlighted hazards, helping users to gain more value from existing services and thereby speeding up decision making and response.
+Twenty-one natural hazards are included in the DHA.
+They are all assessed and the relevant ‘colour state’ is determined using a hazard matrix.
+A DHA contains links to more detailed information about each of the highlighted hazards, helping users to gain more value from existing services and thereby speeding up decision making and response.

 Information icon